erajasekar/erajasekar.github.io/_drafts/2014-12-24-nikola-tesla-greatest-genius-inventor-electronic-age.md

 Unfortunately, no. Tesla lived in a time when the world demanded results that were practical and profitable.
 Unlike Edison he could not commercialize and run business with his inventions.
 So he died penniless and alone at New Yorker Hotel.
 Tesla's story is really facinating.

-**Lary Page** CEO of **Google** said Nikola Tesla is his childhood hero.
-When he was twelve, Page read a biography of Tesla and found the story troubling. *“He was one of the greatest inventors, but it’s a sad, sad story,”* he said.
-While choosing college, he made a point of majoring in business as well as computer science, partly because he knew cautionary tale of Tesla.

 ##Early life of Tesla
 Nikola Tesla was born in 1856 in Smiljan, Croatia, then part of the Austro-Hungarian Empire.
 Tesla studied math and physics at the Technical University of Graz and philosophy at the University of Prague.